-Tradeo is operated by Ur Trade Fix Ltd, which is a Cyprus Investment Firm (CIF) supervised and regulated by the Cyprus Securities and Exchange Commission (CySEC) with CIF Licence number 282/15 and Company registration number HE336677, located at 359,28th October Street, 3107, Limassol, Cyprus, offering investment and ancillary services in relation to Forex/CFDs.
+UR Trade Fix Ltd, is a registered Cypriot Investment Firm authorised and regulated by the Cyprus Securities and Exchange Commission (hereinafter the "CySEC") with license no. 282/15, offering investment and ancillary services in relation to Forex/CFDs.

-Ur Trade Fix Ltd, as a CIF, operates in Western and Eastern Europe, offering Contracts for Difference ("CFD") products and has XX employees located in Cyprus.
+The Company, as a CIF, operates in Cyprus, offering Contracts for Difference ("CFD") products and has 39 employees located in Cyprus.

-The Company has a stable business model and this is reflected in:

-- A well-balanced capital allocation between the Company's operations - A geographically balanced model with a high percentage of revenues.
+The Company has a stable business model and this is reflected in a well-balanced capital allocation between the Company's operations.